 Rarity means that the type of shock that has occurred had a low a-priori probability: it was not on the radar screen of either investors or policymakers.
 Theory suggests that senior decision makers rationally do not prepare for rare events as they can only process a limited quantity of information.
 Hence, expected losses from unpreparedness are inversely proportionate to an event’s rarity (view post here).
 Indeed, excepted losses from unpreparedness are even higher if managers bear only limited liability.

-- Running with the herd: Research may tell us that markets face a critical risk (e.g. a major bank may be at risk of default) but may not tell whether or not the risk will manifest (e.g. there may be a government bailout).
-Still, this information is helpful, because in “make-or-break” situations it is rational to herd, i.e. to trade in the direction of prices, as private information disseminates in the market (view post here).
+- Running with the herd: Following market trends is often rational.
+And macro research can help figuring out when this is the case.
+For example, research may tell us that markets face a critical risk (e.g. a major bank may be at risk of default) but may not tell whether or not the risk will manifest (e.g. there may be a government bailout).
+In “make-or-break” situations it is rational to herd, i.e. to trade in the direction of prices, as private information disseminates in the market through prices (view post here).
 In this case, inaction would be an irrational and dangerous choice, even if we had no information advantage on the evolution of the crisis.

 - Avoiding expensive liquidation: Market liquidity can evaporate in systemic crises.
 This can give rise to outsized price movements and, at the same time, make position adjustments prohibitively expensive.
 To the extent that liquidity problems rather than fundamental changes account for major market moves, position liquidation destroys investor value.
 Indeed, structural and regulatory changes in recent years seem to have made liquidity more precarious than in the past (view post here, here and here).
 Hence, calibrating or structuring positions such as to withstand liquidity events can be a major cost saver and performance factor.
 Researching the nature and potential of systemic risk is critical, both for preparation and for forming judgment whether or not it is really in the investor interest to liquidate positions in the thick of crises.